shabados/database/CONTRIBUTING.md

 We use Biome for linting + formatting.
 You can run `bun run lint` to check for linting errors.
 If you'd like to fix linting errors automatically, you can run `bun run format` to format the code.

 > [!TIP]
 > Using VS Code, you can use the Biome extension to get linting + formatting suggestions.
-This is included in the recommended extensions.
+This is included in the recommended extensions. **You must use the pre-release version of the Biome extension!**

 ## Source Data